secretchaingirl/secret-contracts-guide/README.md

 #### Get some SCRT from the faucet

-Set up a key.
-Make sure you backup the mnemonic and the keyring password.
+Create a key for the Holodeck testnet that you'll use to get SCRT from the faucet, store and instantiate the contract, and other testnet transactions.

 ```bash
 secretcli keys add <your account alias>